-The plugin has the capability to bulk import videos from Vimeo from manual imports (you enter a search criteria and choose the videos you want to import) or automatic imports from different Vimeo channels, albums, users, etc. The settings below control how the import process should run.
+The plugin has the capability to bulk import videos from Vimeo from manual imports (you enter a search criteria and choose the videos you want to import) or automatic imports from different Vimeo folders, channels, showcases, users, etc. The settings below control how the import process should run.

 Videos not public will be